nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ## Implementation
 The design presents a battery backup system interface to the Top Slot hardware of a PSION Organiser II family of devices.
-The 4 layer PCB dimensions (38.0 x 43.6 mm) are ideally suited to low cost manufacture.
-The 4 layer PCB design provides improved EMC performance over two layer implementations.
-Whilst the PCB space claim is intented to be suitable for a classic <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotCase">Top Slot Case </a> and construction is through hole PCB based for ease of assembly.
+The PCB dimensions (38.0 x 43.6 mm) are ideally suited to low cost manufacture.
+The 2 layer PCB design provides low cost of implementation.
+Whilst the PCB space claim is intented to be suitable for a classic <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotCase">Top Slot Case </a> (See Considerations) and construction is through hole PCB based for ease of assembly.
 <BR>
 ### Device Power Source
 A classic Barrel Jack (5.5 mm outer, 2.0 mm pin) connector for the ~10.4 Volt 175 milli Amp center positive pin power supply is located to be compatible with the classic Top Slot Case.
 The Barrel Jack connections are brought to 2 header pins on the left of the PCB to permit alternate power sources to be readily accomodated.